CityofSantaMonica/analytics.smgov.net/README.md

 ## Data Aggregation

 Since we do not have "One Analytics Account to Rule Them All" like the [DAP](http://www.digitalgov.gov/services/dap/), we are aggregating individual websites together.
-This is a scheduled WebJob (using Python) which goes through all of the agency directories, `$HOME/$ANALYTICS_DATA_PATH/<agency>` and aggregates all of the data together and outputs them to, `$HOME/$ANALYTICS_DATA_PATH`.
+A scheduled WebJob (using Python) goes through all of the agency directories, `$HOME/$ANALYTICS_DATA_PATH/<agency>` and aggregates all of the data together and outputs them to, `$HOME/$ANALYTICS_DATA_PATH`.

 Our analytics dashboard then points to the `ANALYTICS_DATA_PATH` folder instead of an individual agency; individual agency data is still available at the subdirectory level.